kolypto/learning-and-playground/nats/README.md

 So, with Work Queues, the messages will be removed as soon as the Consumer received an Acknowledgement.

 With *Interest Policy*, messages will be removed as soon as *all* (!)
 Consumers of the stream for that subject have received an Acknowledgement for the message.
-This policy
+In other words, *interest-based retention* is a message retention policy where messages are stored in a stream as long as there are active consumers interested in those messages: i.e. messages are retained only for as long as there are active consumers with an active subscription and have not yet acknowledged or terminated the message.

 Note that limits always apply, even to a work queue.